elinscott-talks/marvel_review_2025/slides.typ

 - GW: accurate but expensive and often ill-behaved; diagrammatic #pause
 - DFT: plagued by systematic errors #pause

-💡Koopmans functionals: cure the systematic errors in DFT $arrow.r$ a functional that can accurately predict single-particle excitations
+💡Koopmans functionals: cure systematic errors in DFT $arrow.r$ a functional that can accurately predict single-particle excitations

 #pagebreak()